alekseinagamoto/sparkify/README.md

 The system design does not allow easy analytics of the song play activity and therefore requires an ETL process in combination with database.

-## Database Schema and ETL Pipeline Design
+## Database Design

 ### Data

 The raw data consists of

-- song_data json files
-- log data files

-**song_data**
-Song data contains the metadata about song AND the artist
+- song_data JSON files: metadata about song and the song's artist.

-**log_data**
-Log data contains metadata about the user activity (e.g. When, Where, What song etc. )
+- log data JSON files: metadata about the user's activity.

 ### Database Schema